MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-05-installing-packages.md

 ---
-title: Working with Python, step 5, installing packages
+title: Working with Python Tutorial, Step 5, installing packages
-description: Step 5 of a core tutorial for working with Python within Visual Studio, demonstrating Visual Studio's features for managing packages in a Python environment. ms.date: 03/05/2018 ms.prod: visual-studio-dev15 ms.technology: vs-python
+description: Step 5 of a core walkthrough of Python capabilities in Visual Studio, demonstrating Visual Studio's features for managing packages in a Python environment. ms.date: 03/05/2018 ms.prod: visual-studio-dev15 ms.technology: vs-python